DJ Qness

-Personal life
+Biography

 Early life

 Qness grew up in Palm Springs, Johannesburg in the Vaal.
 He excelled at school and was also very good at public speaking and debating.

 Musical career

 It has been previously reported that Qness can't even remember when he started doing music but he was at it from a very young age.

 At age 17, he and his childhood friend drafted a proposal and approached a local bank to secure funds to set up a recording studio.
 They went to the bank dressed in high school uniforms and carrying school bags, and did a presentation on why they needed the funds.
 The bank officials were so impressed and the loan was approved the next day.

 Debut Album

 On Cue Vol. 1 is the debut studio album by DJ Qness, which was released by Sheer Music in 2009.
 This album remains one of Qness's most successful albums to date.
 Shortly after releasing the album, Qness announced that he had originally wanted to work with established acts like Simphiwe Dana and Siphokazi to name just a few, but he was unable to get them because he "lacked the profile" at the time.

 Hence what he did was to seek new talent that would challenge the market, but still make the same impact.
 The result was an album that contributed to giving birth to a new era of talented vocalists and acts such as Maleh, Oluhle, and Khanyi (of "Set Your Mind Free" fame), who went on to become established successful acts in their own right.

 His debut album "On Cue Vol.1" sold over 20 000 units, attaining gold status and featured the hits "Fugama Unamathe" and "Uzongilinda".